GenericMappingTools/2019-unavco-short-course/INSTALL.md

 Before installing GMT, you will need access to a UNIX style terminal with a [bash shell](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) for GMT scripting.
+**Don't worry if you don't know what this means.
+We'll go through it in the first day of the workshop.**
 Linux and Mac usually come with one installed but Windows users aren't so lucky.
 To install a terminal with a bash shell on Windows: